Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-In 2012, ILF was a drafter of the United Nations Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems, which was adopted by the UN General Assembly.
-2
+ILF hosts a biennial International Legal Aid Conference and participates in the development of the United Nations Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems.
+13

-Recent partners of the International Legal Foundation include the American Bar Association, Akin Gump, British Council, the Canadian government, European Union, the German government, MyJustice, Oak Foundation, liberal donor George Soros’s Open Society Foundation, the Asia Foundation, the United Nations Development Program, United Nations Children’s Fund (UNICEF), the United Nations Office on Drugs and Crime, and the United States Agency for International Development.
-4
+The International Legal Foundation is a consultant for the United Nations Economic and Social Council.
+13 It partners with several governments and organizations including the American Bar Association, the British Council, the Canadian government, the European Union, the German government, the Oak Foundation, the Open Society Foundation, the Asia Foundation, the United Nations Development Program, the United Nations Children’s Fund (UNICEF), the United Nations Office on Drugs and Crime, and the United States Agency for International Development.
+18

 Funding